Audit: `terraform.workspace` used with a `remote` backend with remote executionTF-L0049

 Note: If remote operations are disabled for your workspace, you can safely disable this warning.

-Terraform configuration may include the name of the current workspace using the ${terraform.workspace}
+Terraform configuration may include the name of the current workspace using the ${terraform.workspace} interpolation sequence.

-However, when Terraform Cloud workspaces are executing Terraform runs remotely, the Terraform CLI always uses the default workspace
+However, when Terraform Cloud workspaces are executing Terraform runs remotely, the Terraform CLI always uses the default workspace.

 The remote backend is used with Terraform Cloud workspaces.
-Even if you set a prefix
+Even if you set a prefix in the workspaces block, this value will be ignored during remote runs.

 For more information, see the remote backend workspaces documentation.